2019 India–Pakistan heat wave: Impact

 The heat wave has caused multiple deaths and cases of illness.
 As of 31 May 2019, 8 deaths and 456 cases of illness due to heat were reported in Maharashtra, at least 17 deaths in Telangana, and 3 deaths and 433 cases of heat stroke in Andhra Pradesh.
 On 10 June 2019, three passengers were found dead on a train as it arrived in Jhansi, apparently due to the extreme heat.
 A fourth passenger was found in critical condition and brought to a hospital where they died of overheating.
-In the state of Bihar, heat-related deaths reached 184 on 18 June according to Al Jazeera, while according to Zee News the death toll was 139 on 19 June 2019.
+In the state of Bihar, heat-related deaths reached 184 on 18 June according to Al Jazeera.

 High temperatures have broken or nearly broken records in various cities across India and Pakistan.
 At one point, 11 of the 15 warmest places in the world were all located in the country.
 On 2 June 2019, the city of Churu recorded a temperature of 50.8 C, only one-fifth of a degree Celsius short of the country's highest-ever temperature, 51 C during the 2016 heat wave.
 On 9 June 2019, Allahabad reached 48.9 C, breaking its previous all-time record.
 On 3 and 4 June 2019, the temperature in Jacobabad reached 49 C making Pakistan's highest-ever temperature.
 On 10 June 2019, the temperature in Delhi reached 48 C, a new record high for the city in the month of June.
 On the same day, peak power usage in Delhi reached 6,686 MW, breaking all previous records.
 On 29 June 2019, the temperature in Islamabad and Rawalpindi reached 42 C.

 The total number of deaths is unknown.
 For comparison, the 2003 European heat wave killed an estimated 35,000–70,000 people, with temperatures slightly less than in India and Pakistan.
 In human temperature physiology, core temperatures of 40.0 or 41.5 C are said to be a fever of type hyperpyrexia, and considered a medical emergency as temperature may lead to problems including permanent brain damage, or death.